The Power of Structure in Early Recovery: Building a Foundation for Lasting Healing

 Why Structure Matters in Early Recovery

-1. Reduces Chaos and Anxiety:
+1. Reduces Chaos and Anxiety

-2. Fills the Void Left by Harmful Behaviors:
+2. Fills the Void Left by Harmful Behaviors

-3. Enhances Self-Control and Accountability:
+3. Enhances Self-Control and Accountability

-4. Improves Physical and Mental Health:
+4. Supports Physical and Mental Health

-Building a Supportive Routine
+Building a Supportive Routine: Practical Steps

-• Scheduled Therapy and Support Groups:
+Scheduled Therapy and Support Groups

-• Healthy Eating Habits:
+Healthy Eating Habits

 The Role of Family and Support Systems

-Gianna Yunker, CRS.
-CFRS, CAI, CIP
+Gianna Yunker, CRS, CFRS, CAI, CIP

 Gianna Yunker, CIP, CAI, CFRS, CRS